-Dentons in Association with the Law Firm of Wael A Alissa John's practice focuses on commercial law as it relates to company formation, corporate restructuring, and compliance with Saudi labour and business law.
+Dentons in association with The Law Firm of Wael A Alissa

+John's practice focuses on commercial law as it relates to company formation, corporate restructuring, and compliance with Saudi labour and business law.
 Prior to joining Dentons, John worked on international arbitration and investment disputes as a legal fellow in the US Department of State.
 He also clerked at various international law firms and courts, including the Court of Justice of the Andean Community (international trade law).
-He is the author, editor, or translator of various books and articles dealing with international and comparative law, including A Legal Guide to Doing Business in Saudi Arabia (Thomson Reuters, 2013) (co-authored with Amgad Husein).
+He is the author, editor or translator of various books and articles dealing with international and comparative law, including A Legal Guide to Doing Business in Saudi Arabia (Thomson Reuters, 2013) (co-author).